All rules according to most recent Little League Rules and Regulations.

-Base running: this is considered a ‘base to base’ division meaning that all hits are a single.
+During the first 3 weeks of the season, this is considered a ‘base to base’ division meaning that all hits are a single.
 The final batter of each half inning will hit a “home run” no matter what to clear the bases (please avoid a play at the plate for the last batter as it often leads to chaos with the batter trying to avoid the catcher who has the ball long before the batter gets there).
 There is no stealing and no advancing on passed balls or wild pitches.
 Base runners cannot take leads.
 If a runner leads, they should be cautioned, but they are not out.
 Try to teach them basic base running; do not allow them to run at will.

 Forfeits: try not to forfeit a game there are no standings and the kids come to play.
 Share kids and make the best of it.